alok6123/E-B4_E-KARMA-Experiment1/storyboard/README.md

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:

 I.	What do you mean by header files?
 What are uses of header file?
-II.
+<br>II.
 What are the function of operator?
-III.
+<br>III.
 What do you understand by operator?
-IV.
+<br>IV.
 How many types of operators are present in c language?
-V.	What do you understand by bit wise operator?
+<br>V.	What do you understand by bit wise operator?
-VI.
+<br>VI.
 Can we run a program with using header files?
 Explain.
-VII.
+<br>VII.
 Define function and its type.
 How many functions are used in this code?
-VIII.
+<br>VIII.
 What will happen if we are not using getch() function?

 ##### 2.5 Allow pitfalls: